Extended String Module

 - Pure numeric values separated by dots

-or spaces - Different separators have the same effect, multiple separators together are considered as one separator
+.or hyphens-or spaces - Different separators have the same effect, multiple separators together are considered as one separator

 - The weight decreases gradually from left to right